Theatre (THEA)

 THEA 430 Technical Direction I credit: 3 Hours.

-This course will introduce the students to various aspects of working on a production at Krannert Center and the resources available to them.
-The remainder of the semester will focus on the foundations of theatrical technical design and the production process typical of a regional theatre.
-The students will put this knowledge to practical use by working through the necessary steps for theoretical productions, from beginning to end, in the second half of the semester.
-In addition, discussions on topics related to the other duties and responsibilities of a Technical Director will occur.
+Introduces the students to various aspects of working on a production at Krannert Center and to the resources available to them.
+The remainder of the semester will focus on the foundations of theatrical technical design and the production process typical of a professional regional theatre.
+Students will put this knowledge to practical use by working through necessary steps for theoretical productions, from beginning to end during the second half of the semester.
+In addition, there will be discussions on topics related to the other duties and responsibilities of a Technical Director.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: THEA 223 and THEA 425.
-Enrollment limited to Theatre majors or by consent of instructor.
+Prerequisite: THEA 223 and THEA 419.
+Restricted to Theatre majors or by consent of instructor.

 THEA 431 The Lighting Laboratory credit: 3 or 4 Hours.